 The initial investment for the manual cutting machine can be a lot cheaper, but the cost of the steel rule and even thin metal cutting dies add up fast, and the cutting pads wear out and have to be replaced.
 Plus, it is so frustrating to find the perfect die, just to find it is the wrong size and doesn’t fit in with the rest of your project.
 Electronic cutting machines like the Cricut Maker have a much higher initial investment, but the ability to resize a digital file is priceless.

 Due to aluminum cans rarely being perfectly smooth after they have been used, I texture them by running them through my manual cutting machine with an embossing folder.
-If you need to emboss your paper or aluminum can you have to have a manual machine.
-The Cricut Maker now has both a debossing and an engraving tip that are great for small details like writing a name, but can’t give you the same 3D embossed effect you get with an embossing folder.
+If you need to emboss your paper or aluminum can it is helpful to have a manual machine.
+The Cricut Maker now has both a debossing and an engraving tip that are great for small details like writing a name, but can’t give you quite the same 3D embossed effect you get with an embossing folder.

 Very fine details can also be difficult to cut out with a digital cutting machine, particularly out of aluminum cans.
 When I cut a pattern out of a can on my Cricut Maker, I don’t cut all the way through the aluminum can.
 Instead, the blade scores the can deeply, then I wiggle the can back and forth a bit and the can snaps on that line.
 Even using cardstock, I have sometimes had trouble cutting very intricate items on my Maker, with the blade either tearing my cardstock, or not cutting all the way through.
 I would never be able to cut a very detailed pattern, like the gate I used below, out of an aluminum can on my Maker.
 As it is, I have to run the can and the Thinlit die multiple times though my BIGKick to get it to cut the can.
 The die I used is Sizzix 661586 Thinlits Die, Gothic Gate by Tim Holtz.